ShadowSpeedrun/ShadowSX/FilesForReleases/README.txt

 	Assuming everything is correct, the ROM will be created.
 If you come across an error that is not fixable with the provided suggestions, reach out on the Shadow Speedrunning Discord Server for help.

     The remaining steps are for those that wish to play on PC with the Dolphin Emulator on Windows.
 If you are only planning on playing on Console, you do not need to follow the remaining steps, simply run the patched ROM on your console of choice.

 	For those that will be playing on Mac or Linux, you may be able to follow some of these steps, but may need to set things up more manually depending on how dolphin works on those systems.
 The Shadow SX launcher only works on Windows at the moment.
-A future updated will provide a version that will also work on Mac and Linux.
+A future update will provide a version that will also work on Mac and Linux.

 	All optional settings for gameplay purposes are able to be configured in the game itself without the need for extra files.
 The first blue message that appears on boot will explain how to enable one or more options.